wbamberg/idl-reference/docs/nsIHttpServerIdentity.md

 @throws NS_ERROR_ILLEGAL_VALUE
   if scheme or host do not match the scheme or host productions imported
   into RFC 2616 from RFC 2396, or if port is not a valid port number
-@returns
-  true if the given name was a name for this server, false otherwise

 #### Returns ####